jonathan89829/IOTA/IOTA private net/README.md

 curl -sSL https://get.docker.com | sh
 ```

-We can use these two command to check the Docker and Docker compose version:
+You can use these two command to check the Docker and Docker compose version:
 ```
 sudo docker --version
 sudo docker-compose --version
 ```
 ### Firewall setting
 Using ufw to set the firewall.
 This command is to allow the port.
-We need to allow 14265, 15600, 8081, 1881, 14626/udp, 4000:
+You need to allow 14265, 15600, 8081, 1881, 14626/udp, 4000:
 ```
 sudo ufw allow port
 ```